maitevillar/FabAcademy-Documentation/README.md

 Documentation of the work done with digital fabrication tools

 # 👉IAAC Master of Design for Emergent Futures
-The course is delivered in collaboration with as, students from the **IAAC Master of Design for Emergent Futures**.
+The course is delivered in collaboration with us, students from the **IAAC Master of Design for Emergent Futures**.
 Previous as Alumni of the program we have trained with future-skills to build roles in the global Fab Lab network, established our own design studios or also become entrepreneurs in the innovation and social design fields.

 # 👉What is Fab Academy?